komandar/nginx-php-docker/README.md

 **PHP Versions**

-- `8.2` - uses the latest release on the PHP 8.2 Alpine track.
 - `8.1` - uses the latest release on the PHP 8.1 Alpine track.
 - `8.0` - uses the latest release on the PHP 8.0 Alpine track.

 **Image Versions (see CHANGELOG for more details)**

-- `2`
 - `1`

 **Standalone Tags**